Should I Lock In My Mortgage Rate Today?

 A Quick Review Of The Mortgage Rate Lock

 If interest rates rise after you’ve locked in your rate, you’ll be able to stick with the lower rate.
-On the flip side, if you lock in your rate and interest rates fall, you’ll be stuck with a higher rate.
+On the flip side, if you lock in your rate and then interest rates fall, you could be stuck with a higher rate.

-As a home buyer or a homeowner who is refinancing, obtaining the best rate on your mortgage loan is likely a top priority.
-With a better interest rate, you could save yourself thousands over the course of the loan.
-So, it’s natural to ask yourself if you should lock your rate when presented with a good deal.
+As a home buyer or homeowner who is refinancing, obtaining the best rate on your mortgage loan is likely a top priority.
+With a better interest rate, you could save yourself thousands of dollars over the course of the loan.
+So it’s natural to ask yourself if you should lock your rate when presented with a good deal.

-You’ll make your decision on an interest rate lock when you’re approved for a mortgage.
-At that point, you can lock in your rate or wait until closing to do so.
+You can make your decision on an interest rate lock when you’re approved for a mortgage.
+At that point, you can lock in your rate or wait until your closing date to do so.

-As with all financial decisions, there are pros and cons to locking in your mortgage rate.
-Here’s what you need to consider.
+As with all financial decisions, there are pros and cons to locking in your mortgage rate immediately.
+Here’s what you should consider before doing so.

-Locking in your interest rate can be tempting, here’s why:
+Locking in your interest rate can be tempting for the following reasons:

 - Mortgage rates could rise after you lock.
 The threat of a higher mortgage interest rate can be a strong reason to lock in a rate that you’re comfortable with.

-- Peace of mind.
-You won’t have to worry about interest rates rising to create an unaffordable mortgage payment.
+- You’ll have peace of mind.
+You won’t have to worry about interest rates rising to create an unaffordable monthly.

-If you’re presented with a reasonable mortgage rate that you’re happy with, locking it in can provide peace of mind throughout the closing process.
+If you’re presented with a reasonable mortgage rate that you’re happy with, locking it in can put your mind at rest as you prepare for the closing process.

-But there are some downsides to locking in your rate right away, including:
+Some downsides to locking in your rate right away include the following: